noahm/ClearskyUI/readme.md

 `npm test` to type check

-`npm run` to start a local server with a changer watcher
+`npm start` to start a local server with a changer watcher